Skip to main content

 • Testcontainers: Realistic, but slow and requires Docker cleanup.

-Strategy 1: Pure Virtualization (Fastest)
+Strategy 1: Pure Replay (Current, Shipped)

 During the test:

-1. Your code executes the aggregate() query.
+1. Your code executes the aggregate() or save() call.

-2. BitDive intercepts the network call.
+2. BitDive intercepts the MongoDB driver call.

 3. BitDive returns the exact BSON documents captured during recording.

-Strategy 2: Hybrid State Verification (Most Robust)
+Strategy 2: Hybrid State Verification (Testcontainers Mode)

-2. Run Test: Your code executes repository.save().
+2. Your code executes repository.save() against the real MongoDB.

 Why drop Fongo?